afaqxdev/JS_Work/README.md

 - 📦 Arrays and how to loop through them
 - 🔑 Objects and how to access their properties
 - ⚙️ Using `if` conditions to control the logic
+- ⚙️ Using '`While or do-while loop` are done

 ## 💳 ATM Machine Project